Planning for your Tiny House

 Our Tiny House and Natural Building Workshop

 If you’re really interested in learning to do this right, and learning from the people who know, consider this 10 day intensive offered at our permaculture and homestead school near Asheville, NC.
 This class includes two days of tiny house tours, including a tiny house business and a number of natural building examples.
 Each day includes lectures with more in-depth coverage on things like legal constraints, electrical systems, plumbing systems, composting toilets and waste management.
+Learn more about our home building workshops that give you the skills to build your dreams into reality.

 Thank you for reading and for your interest in tiny, sustainable, houses.
 We are happy to help you along, and to help us all move toward living more responsibly with the space and the resources we are blessed with on this planet.